kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/null-check-with-extension-methods.md

 This is all probably a moot point with [Code Contracts in .net 4.0][code contracts].
 To get Code Contracts working in VS2010, you have to [download the code from DevLabs][DevLabs].
 That caught me off guard because the code contracts namespace is available by default in VS2010, but the actual code analysis was not.

-Still, in the right situations I’d like to work on avoiding null altogether with the [Null Object Pattern] or [immutable classes].
+Still, in the right situations I'd like to work on avoiding null altogether with the [Null Object Pattern] or [immutable classes].

 [extension methods]:https://kijanawoodard.com/cool-feature-of-extension-methods
 [null object]: https://journal.stuffwithstuff.com/2008/04/08/whats-the-opposite-of-nullable/